Sbozzolo/kuibit/paper.md

 # Statement of need

-The `Einstein Toolkit` is a software for numerical simulations based on the `Cactus` computational framework and designed to be accessible for both users and developers.
-Numerical-relativity simulations require large and complex codes, which have to run on the world’s largest supercomputers. `Einstein Toolkit` significantly reduces this complexity and improves accessibility by splitting infrastructure code from physics one.
+The `Einstein Toolkit` is a software for numerical simulations based on the `Cactus` computational framework [@cactuscode] and designed to be accessible for both users and developers.
+Numerical-relativity simulations require large and complex codes, which have to run on the world’s largest supercomputers.
+`Einstein Toolkit` significantly reduces this complexity and improves accessibility by splitting infrastructure code from physics one.
 On one side, there is memory management, parallelization, grid operations, and all the other low-level details that are needed to successfully perform a simulation but do not strictly depend on the physical system under consideration.
 On the other, there are the physics modules, which implement the scientific aspects of the simulation.
 Codes are developed by domain-experts and researchers can focus on their goals without having to worry about the technical details of the implementation.
 This makes the `Einstein Toolkit` easier to use and extend.

 Despite the advancements made by the `Einstein Toolkit`, there is still a big leap between running a simulation and obtaining scientific results.
 The output